shsagir/play-area-sync/docs/access-methods.md

 ## How to edit your access method

 In the "[Dashboard](/dashboard)", go to "Your Account" (upper right).
-Under "Access method" you can find your current settings.
-You see which method is currently set.
+Under "Code access" you can find your current settings.
+If you have already added an SSH key this section will be called "SSH keys".

 ## SSH key authentication